mghaight/replua.nvim/README.md

   result_prefix = "-- => ",
   newline_after_result = true,
   persist_env = true,
-  diagnostics_disable = { "exp-in-action" },
 })
 ```

 Any option may be omitted to keep the defaults.
 Tables are merged, so redefining a single keymap leaves the others untouched.

-`diagnostics_disable` injects a `---@diagnostic disable:` directive at the top of the scratch buffer.
-Keeping `{"exp-in-action"}` mirrors the default behaviour in many Lua LSPs by ignoring warnings about bare expressions while still reporting other issues.
-Set it to an empty table to keep every diagnostic.